MicrosoftDocs/memdocs/sccm/apps/get-started/creating-mac-computer-applications.md

 13. From the **Condition** drop-down list, select the condition that you want to use to assess whether the Mac computer meets the installation requirements.
 The contents of this list varies depending on the category that you select.

-14. From the **Operator** drop-down list, choose the operator to use to compare the selected condition to the specified value to assess whether the user or device meets in the installation requirement.
+14. From the **Operator** drop-down list, choose the operator to use to compare the selected condition to the specified value to assess whether the user or device meets the installation requirements.
 The available operators vary depending on the selected condition.

 15. In the **Value** field, specify the values to use with the selected condition and operator to assess whether the user or device meets in the installation requirement.
 The available values vary depending on the condition and operator that you select.